microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-1/solution.md

-# Walkthrough Challenge 1 -  Use Azure Form Recognizer, Python and Azure Functions to process stored documents
+# Walkthrough Challenge 1 -  Setup Azure Services to Process Stored Documents in an Azure Function

 Duration: **TBD**